 | Florida | $500 or any injury |

-For minor accidents below these thresholds where no one is injured, state law may not require a police report at all.
-However, some states require drivers to file a report with the Department of Motor Vehicles (DMV) within 10 days even if police did not respond to the scene.
-Car owners should check their state DMV website for specific reporting requirements.
+For minor accidents below those thresholds where no one's injured, state law may not require a police report at all.
+That said, some states require drivers to file a report with the DMV within 10 days even if police didn't respond.
+Check your state DMV website to know what's actually required.

 Insurance Company Requirements

-Insurance carriers generally do not require a police report to file a claim.
-They process thousands of claims annually where no report exists; parking lot incidents, single-vehicle accidents, and situations where police resources were unavailable.
-What insurers do require is sufficient documentation to verify that the incident occurred and to assess liability and damages.
+Insurance carriers generally don't require a police report to file a claim.
+They process thousands of claims every year with no report on file—parking lot incidents, single-vehicle accidents, situations where police resources weren't available.
+What insurers do require is enough documentation to verify that the incident happened and to assess liability and damages.

-The exception is hit-and-run claims.
-Most insurance companies strongly prefer (and some require) a police report for hit-and-run incidents because the report establishes that the car owner attempted to identify the responsible party.
+The exception: hit-and-run claims.
+Most insurance companies strongly prefer—and some require—a police report for hit-and-runs.
+The report establishes that you tried to identify the responsible party.

-How Filing a Claim Without a Police Report Affects Approval: file claim without police report
+How Filing Without a Police Report Affects Approval

-The impact of filing without a police report depends largely on whether the claim is first-party or third-party.
+The impact depends largely on whether the claim is first-party or third-party.

 First-Party Claims: Filing With Your Own Insurance

-A first-party claim is filed with the car owner's own insurance company under collision or complete coverage.
+A first-party claim is filed with your own insurance company under collision or comprehensive coverage.
 These claims are generally easier to process without a police report because:

 - The insurance relationship already exists

-- Liability determination is less critical (the policy covers the insured vehicle regardless of fault)
+- Liability determination is less critical—the policy covers your vehicle regardless of fault

-- The insurer has direct access to the policyholder for statements and documentation
+- The insurer has direct access to you for statements and documentation

-For first-party claims, thorough photo documentation and a detailed written account of the incident typically satisfy the insurer's verification needs.
+For first-party claims, thorough photo documentation and a detailed written account of the incident typically give the insurer what they need.

 Third-Party Claims: Filing Against Another Driver's Insurance

-Third-party claims; filed against another driver's insurance when that driver caused the damage; present more challenges without a police report.
-The other driver's insurer has no obligation to take the claimant's word about what happened.
+Third-party claims—filed against another driver's insurance when that driver caused the damage—are trickier without a police report.
+The other driver's insurer has no obligation to take your word for what happened.
 Without official documentation:

-- The insurer may request additional evidence before approving payment
+- The insurer may demand additional evidence before approving payment

 - Denied claims are more likely if the other driver disputes fault

-A police report serves as neutral, third-party documentation of the accident circumstances.
-Without it, the burden of proving what happened falls entirely on the claimant.
+A police report provides neutral, third-party documentation of what happened.
+Without it, the burden of proving the circumstances falls entirely on you.

-Documentation Alternatives When You File Without a Police Report
+Documentation Alternatives When You Don't Have a Police Report

-When no police report exists, complete alternative documentation becomes critical.
+When no police report exists, your documentation has to do the work that the report would have done.
 Insurance adjusters rely on objective evidence to verify incidents and determine liability.

 At-scene documentation (most valuable):